 This program will help you meet changing healthcare demands by expanding and enhancing your existing nursing education.
 Additionally, this degree provides a foundation for continuing to graduate-level nursing programs.

 Why should I earn a bachelor’s degree in nursing?

-In its report The Future of Nursing: Leading Change, Advancing Health, the Institute of Medicine recommends that 80 percent of all nurses possess a bachelor’s degree by 2020.
+In its report, The Future of Nursing: Leading Change, Advancing Health, the Institute of Medicine recommends that 80 percent of all nurses possess a bachelor’s degree by 2020.
+We are making progress, but have not yet met that goal!
 Many institutions have higher pay grades for baccalaureate-prepared nurses or will not hire nurses with less preparation.
 A four-year degree is also the necessary foundation for advanced practice positions (nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist) and other advanced nursing roles (administrator, educator, or researcher).